ybur-yug/git_kv_store_tutorial/README.md

 ## How To Read This
 If you clone this repository, inside [this repository](https://www.github.com/ybur-yug/git_test) the commits each referenced in this document have a listed hash that can be checked out to see the project at that exact state.
 So, everything down to the commit hashes will be exactly as referenced in this sister repository.

-## Why?
-A lot of the time, git seems like a magic mystery to me.
-I decided that I would take a dive in and actually explore the repository structure in the mythical `.git` directory, and log my findings as I do this.
+#### Note: As this went on, I got more interested in using git as a poor mans database of sorts.
+So, here it sits this way.
+Some sections may be a bit useless, but I'll be editing.

 ## Beginning
 ```bash